cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 checks adherence to the Black_ code style.
 `Error codes`__ are prefixed by ``BLK`` for "black".
 It generates a warning if it detects that Black would reformat a source file.
-You can fix these issues automatically, as described below in the section :ref:`Code formatting with Black`.

 .. _flake8-black codes:
 __ https://github.com/peterjc/flake8-black#flake8-validation-codes